szaumoor/ZSTweaks/ZSTweaks/README.md

   - 2nd round: 8d6+8 crushing damage if save vs. Paralysis at -6 is failed (originally 3d10, save vs. Paralysis at -4)
   - 3rd round: 10d6+10 crushing damage if save vs. Paralysis at -4 is failed (originally 4d10, save vs. Paralysis at -2)

-**Component 446:** Make Fireball, Sunfire, and Delayed Blast Fireball slightly more up to level 20
+**Component 446:** Make Fireball, Sunfire, and Delayed Blast Fireball scale slightly more up to level 20

 Fireball is such a ubiquitous spell in D&D and generally considered like a great spell to clear out groups of enemies.
 I felt that it could use some extra help at higher levels.